mrwilson/byte-monkey/README.md

  * **Fault**: Throw exceptions from methods that declare those exceptions
  * **Latency**: Introduce latency on method-calls
  * **Nullify**: Replace the first non-primitive argument to the method with *null*
- * **Short-circuit**: Throw corresponding exceptions in the very beginning of try blocks
+ * **Short-circuit**: Throw corresponding exceptions at the very beginning of try blocks

 ## Options

  * `mode`: What mode to run in - currently supports `fault`, `latency`, `nullify`, and `scircuit`. **Default is fault**
  * `rate`: Value between 0 and 1 - how often to activate the fault. **Default is 1, i.e. 100%**
  * `filter`: Only instrument packages or methods matching the (java-style) regex. **Default is .*, i.e. all methods**

 byte-monkey is configured with a comma-separated key-value pair string of the options as the agent argument.

 ```bash